Special procedural guarantees

 • Victims of torture and traumatised asylum seekers.

-As of January 2021, a total of 747 BAMF employees had one or more roles as special officers, amounting to a total of 1,204 special officer roles.
+As of June 2023, a total of 1,267 BAMF had one or more roles as special officers.
 This corresponds to roughly a third of full-time equivalent positions allocated to the first instance procedure (see Number of staff and nature of the first instance authority).
-The distribution among areas of responsibilities was the following: Unaccompanied children (433), victims of gender-specific persecution (242) traumatised persons and victims of torture (283), victims of trafficking (246).[8]
-More recent information is not available.
+The distribution among areas of responsibilities was the following: Unaccompanied children (410), victims of gender-specific persecution (312) traumatised persons and victims of torture (291), victims of trafficking (254).[8]

-If it becomes evident during the interview that an asylum seeker belongs to one of these groups, the officer conducting the interview is obliged to consult a special officer, in addition to notifying the reception centre.[9]
-A note has to be added to the file on how the officers are planning to proceed, particularly if the special officer takes over the case as a result of this consultation.
-According to recent information provided by the government, there is an obligation in cases of unaccompanied minors for special officers to take over responsibility for the asylum procedures.
-In other cases of other vulnerable groups, the special officer has to be consulted and there are two options for further procedures: either the special officer adopts an advisory role or they take over responsibility for the procedure.[10]
-However, the BAMF does not record the number of cases in which special officers are consulted or in which procedures are delegated to special officers.[11]
+Specially trained case officers may be included at all times of the asylum procedure, or take over, also prior to the interview, if vulnerabilitites are known.
+For example, if it becomes evident during the interview that an asylum seeker belongs to one of these groups, the officer conducting the interview is obliged to consult a special officer, in addition to notifying the reception centre if necessary and authorised by the applicant.[9]
+A note on how the officers are planning to proceed must be added by the special officer to the file, particularly if the special officer takes over the case as a result of their consultation.
+According to information provided by the government, there is an obligation in cases of unaccompanied minors for special officers to take over responsibility for the asylum procedures.
+In other cases of other vulnerable groups, the specially trained case officer must be consulted and there are two options for further procedures: either the special officer adopts an advisory role or they take over responsibility for the procedure.[10]
+However, the BAMF does not record the number of cases in which special officers are consulted or in which procedures are handed over to special officers.[11]

 Exemption from special procedures